 Caframo Two-Speed 12-Volt Fan

 The Caframo fan pictured above puts out more air per amp used than any other fan.
-I know that some other fans may spec out that they move more air, but there is a basic design difference that results in more “useful” air flow with this particular model.
+I know that some other fans may spec out that they move more air.
+But there is a basic design difference that results in more “useful” air flow with this particular model.

 The major difference is immediately apparent: there’s no blade guard.
 With no cage, all the air is directed on you.
-Don’t worry about safety—the blades are finger-safe, even for children.
+Don’t worry about safety.
+The blades are finger-safe, even for children.
 And yes, I’ve put a hand into one, more than once.
-It doesn’t hurt any more than knocking on a door hurts—yes, you notice it, but the blade is soft and stops immediately.
+It doesn’t hurt any more than knocking on a door hurts.
+Yes, you notice it, but the blade is soft and stops immediately.

 An added bonus is that the fan is much easier to keep clean without a cage!